saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 ## **Tuples:** <a name="13"></a>

-Tuples are like lists, but are ordered and immutable like strings, i.e. unchangeable (it is not possible to assign to the individual items of a tuple).
-They are enclosed by parentheses or nothing at all, rather than brackets.
+1.Tuples are like lists, but are **ordered** and **immutable** like strings, i.e. unchangeable (it is not possible to assign to the individual items of a tuple).
+2. They are enclosed by **parentheses** or nothing at all, rather than brackets.

 ```python
 t1 = (12, 5, 8)